Admiral-Billy/Pokerogue-App/README.md

 Hit Alt and you can view a list of utilities as well as their shortcuts, but they're also included here for your convenience:

 Alt: Opens the menu bar that has the utilities tab, containing all of the below.
 Ctrl+R: Soft resets the game, as if you relaunched it
 F11: Fullscreens the game
+F12: Developer console
-Ctrl+T: pkmn.help website (useful for being a type calculator and having a pokedex to access bulbapedia) Ctrl+Y: Type chart
+Ctrl+T: pkmn.help website (useful for being a type calculator and having a pokedex to access bulbapedia)
+Ctrl+Y: Type chart
-Ctrl+B: Team builder (useful for quickly seeing your team's resistances to various types, or planning) Ctrl+W: PokeRogue wiki
+Ctrl+B: Team builder (useful for quickly seeing your team's resistances to various types, or planning)
+Ctrl+W: PokeRogue wiki
 Ctrl+D: Pokedex
 Ctrl+S: Smogon (to get a quick reference on what movesets might be good for a Pokemon, although of course take it with a grain of salt; PokeRogue is a different beast).

 # Build instructions